dburger/8rainstation-enhancer/README.md

   Effective Growth or MEG calculation of the bet in basis points.
 See [But How Much Did You Lose?](https://amzn.to/4gvlGiw) for details on the calculation.
+* Displays a counting timer for the number of seconds since the plays page was loaded.
+This gives a quick indicator on the staleness of the data.
+* Plays a notification chime when the plays page contains plays.
+This is a quick heads up to take a closer look at the page.
 * The ability to export and import your settings.
 (This is helpful because this extension isn't in the Chrome Web Store and thus can't sync settings via that mechanism.)